 Some GPOs and IDNs are regional and serve facilities in specific geographies, while others have members nationwide.
 Contracting with a GPO is one way to secure a steady stream of sales to healthcare facilities.
 Additionally, finding influencers and champions for your services within a hospital or health system can put pressure on GPOs and other purchasing organizations to work with you.
 Hospitals and health systems are focused on cost-saving measures in an effort to meet CMS expectations for patient care costs relative to care outcomes.
 Physician preference items still account for a significant portion of supply chain spending – if you can prove ROI for your solutions, you become even more valuable to potential clients.

-Fig 2 Image is from Definitive Healthcare’s comprehensive Hospitals platform.
+Fig 2 Image is from Definitive Healthcare’s comprehensive Hospitals and IDNs database.
 The map indicated locations of active GPOs in the U.S.

 According to Definitive Healthcare data, nearly 80 percent of hospitals are members of an IDN.
 These health systems dictate how hospitals and other member facilities run on a day-to-day basis.
 IDN membership also influences the software and other technology healthcare facilities implement (such as EHR vendors), supply chain spending, and quality improvement measures.
 Partnering with a health system can be more lucrative than focusing on one hospital alone and can ensure your services are adopted in dozens of care facilities.